volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 - From Volumio UI choose "plugins" in setting, then "upload plugin" and select the file you have downloaded

 Last changes

+Febuary 26th

+- correction to install on i686

 Febuary 25th